jvverde/MarpaX-xPathLike/README.md

-The method data receives a hash (or array) reference and returns a Data::pQuery::Compile object.
+The method data receives a hash (or array) reference and returns a Data::xPathLike::Compile object.
 This is the prefered method to run several query over same data.

-## Data::pQuery::Data methods
+## Data::xPathLike::Data methods

 ### data(data)

-Executes the query over data and returns a Data::pQuery::Results object
+Executes the query over data and returns a Data::xPathLike::Results object

-## Data::pQuery::Compiler methods
+## Data::xPathLike::Compiler methods

-### query(pQueryString)
+### query(xPathLikeString)

-Compile a pQuery string, query the data and returns a Data::pQuery::Results object
+Compile a xPathLike string, query the data and returns a Data::xPathLike::Results object

-## Data::pQuery::Results methods
+## Data::xPathLike::Results methods

 ### getrefs()
 Returns a list os references for each matched data;